babazaroni/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image4]

 Below is a hand drawn diagram listing the locations of the constants a and d constants.
 The a's are the displacement of the next joint from the previous joint along the x axis.
-The d constant is the displacement of the next joint from the prevous joint along the z axis.
+The d constant is the displacement of the next joint x axis from the prevous joint x axis along the z axis.

 ![alt text][image6]